michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 ---
 layout: post
-title: "Echo & Chamber Design & Architecture"
+title: "Echo & Chamber - How It Works"
 date: 2024-11-02
 published: true
 ---

-# Echo & Chamber - How It Works

 What's up - thanks for reading my first blog post.
 I wanted a place to talk about some of the tech stuff and other things I work on & so this blog was born.
 This first post is a summary of the Echo & Chamber project I work on that came from my research project at Georgia Tech.